PhosphorLang/PhosphorSpecifications/ideas/generics.md

 class Vector;
 generics Type, constant size: UInt;

-let vector := Vector[Int, 8];
+let vector := Vector[Integer, 8];
 ```

 Here, the class `Vector` is generic.
 It has two generic parameters: `Type` and `size`.
 The first one is a type parameter, the second one a constant parameter.
 Both are known at compile time and are part of the type of the class.
-As such, the type of `vector` is `Vector[Int, 8]`.
+As such, the type of `vector` is `Vector[Integer, 8]`.

 ## Function Example